 If you notice that your dog has been sucking fabric for a long time and it has become difficult for you to distract him once he got his mouth on a fabric, you should consider the possibility of the behaviour being compulsive.
 With that, you can ask for the help of a Certified Applied Animal Behaviorist or a Certified Professional Dog Trainer who have the skills and experience in dealing with dogs with compulsive behaviours.

-If you put a dog on a calorie-restricted diet, he might chew at objects as a way for him to find additional sources of nutrition.
+If you put a dog on a calorie-restricted diet or if you didn’t give them a fair amount of their favourite treats, he might chew at objects as a way for him to find additional sources of nutrition.
 He will chew anything that smells like food.

 Dogs chew as a way to relieve stress.
 So, when you leave him at home with another pet he doesn’t really like, he’ll resort to destructive chewing.
 The same thing can happen if he’s being teased by children from outside your home.
 In order to stop the chewing, you need to take him away from the things and situations that stress him out.